darraghmoran2025/Applied_Statistics_Project/week8/writeup/Week8_BlackSwan.md

 | COVID-19 | Feb 2020 to Jun 2020 | 104 | 2020-03-16 | -12.77% | -19.80% | -40.00% | -3.96% |
 | Fed rate hikes | Jan 2022 to Dec 2023 | 501 | 2022-09-13 | -4.42% | -10.78% | -13.88% | +0.08% |

 The four events are structurally different, which matters for everything below.
 The dot-com crash and the Fed tightening are grinds: two years of losses with no single day worse than -6%.
-The GFC and COVID-19 are jump events, and COVID-19 is the extreme case: the worst day, the worst month (-40% in 21 days) and a window that nonetheless closes almost flat because the recovery was as violent as the fall.
+The GFC and COVID-19 are jump events, and COVID-19 is the extreme case: the worst day, the worst month (-40% in 21 days).

 ---